payi_instrument()

 for fine-grained per-request annotations. - User-Level Attribution - Track user activity across multiple requests.

-- Parameter Precedence - Understand how parameters from
+- Parameter Precedence in Pay-i Instrumentation - Understand how parameters from

 payi_instrument